Family and domestic violence

 Family and domestic violence is unacceptable in any form.

-Family and domestic violence is conduct that is violent, threatening, intimidating, controlling or intended to cause you to be fearful.
+Family and domestic violence is conduct that is violent, threatening, coercive, controlling or intended to cause the family or household member to be fearful.
 It can include:

 - harm to an animal or property